virada-k/retail-sales-behavior-analysis-instacart/04-tableau-dashboard/README.md

 **Recommendation:**

-**- Peak Management:** Optimize logistics and staffing schedules during high-traffic windows to ensure seamless order fulfillment and prevent backlogs.
+**- Peak Management:** Optimize logistics and staffing schedules during high-traffic to ensure smooth order fulfillment and prevent backlogs.

-**- Off-Peak Stimulation:** Implement targeted "Flash Sales" or time-sensitive promotions during low-demand hours to level out the workload and maximize revenue consistency throughout the week.
+**- Off-Peak Stimulation:** Implement "Flash Sales" or time-sensitive promotions during low-demand hours to distribute the workload and increase income consistency throughout the week.